Meshiest/autocr/README.md

 3. `npm install` - Install node dependencies
 4. `npm link` - Add this library to your node_modules
 5. `npm install $(pwd)` - Update your PATH to have `autocr`
-6. `autocr --help` - Create default config file and view help text
+6. `autocr init` - Create default config file in current directory

 ## Commands